cosmos72/schemesh/README.md

 * `(sh-bg    job-or-id)` resume a job in background, return immediately
 * `(sh-fg    job-or-id)` resume a job in foreground, wait until job finishes or is suspended
 * `(sh-wait  job-or-id)` resume a job in foreground, wait until job finishes

+Some more advanced Scheme functions:
+* `(sh-run/string job-object)` start a job in foreground, wait until job finishes, return its output as a Scheme string
+* `(sh-start/fd-stdout job-object)` start a job in background, return a file descriptor fixnum for reading its standard output - for example with `(open-fd-input-port fd)`

 ### Examples